T he breeze, blowing in from San Francisco Bay,

 "Talk?"
 Livia repeated, her eyebrows slightly raised.
 But she knew that "talk' was not what Stuart

 meant.
-He wanted something that would make more of a connection between them, something
+He wanted something that would make a strong connection between them.
+Something

 Livia turned towards her house but then stopped.